smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/databaseManagementManual.md

 * "Splitting" or "merging" partitions using dedicated commands;
 * Automatic creation of partitions (e.g. for values not covered).

-An example of Postgres 10 native partitioning:
+An example of Postgres 10 native partitioning.
+With Postgres each partition has to be created manually:

 ```sql
 --